NorthWinterWind/Random-Battle-Game/README.md

 # Random-Battle-Game
-Game with random battles between random creatures (2 vs 2 and player vs computer) like Pokemon XD.
+//Game with battles between random creatures (2 vs 2 and player vs computer) like Pokemon XD.